 Looking for camping sites near Cape Town?
 Cape Town is close to many camping spots, whether you want to rough it or live like a king in the wilderness.
-Here are the five best-camping sites near Cape Town which are listed in no particular order.
+Here are the five best-camping sites near Cape Town which are listed in no order.

 1. Kogel Bay

 Kogel Bay is a long, sandy piece of heaven tucked away along the R44.
 It is surrounded by fynbos-covered mountains that drop straight into the ocean.
-There isn’t much else to do besides listening to the waves crash on the shore, so it’s a great location to pitch a tent beachfront at the Kogel Bay Resort, which has over 200 campsites without electricity.
+There isn’t much else to do besides listening to the waves crash on the shore, so it’s a fantastic location to pitch a tent beachfront at the Kogel Bay Resort, which has over 200 campsites without electricity.

 How to Get There: Kogel Bay is only 70 km from the center of Cape Town.
 Keep going east on the N2 and turn right onto Sir Lowry’s Pass Road.
 Turn left onto the R44 at the T-junction in Gordon’s Bay.
 From Gordon’s Bay, the Kogel Bay Resort is 14 km away along a beautiful coastal road.